 Earth’s Climate: Past and Future by William F. Ruddiman

-As the title suggests, this book describes the cause and effect relationship between climate forcing and climate change from ancient climate to the present.
-Ruddiman also explains how human activities are likely causing the climate change in recent times and the possible future changes.
+As the title suggests, this book describes the cause-and-effect relationship between climate forcing and climate change from ancient climate to the present.
+Ruddiman also explains how human activities are likely causing climate change in recent times and the possible future changes.
 This book is primarily designed to be a textbook aimed at undergraduates in science or for non-science majors taking an entry-level science course.
 It is also appropriate for the general public but it is written at a much higher level than the books listed above.
 Ruddiman uses the scientific method to build his topics.
 He begins with a hypothesis, explores the data, and then discusses if the hypothesis is valid or not.
 This writing style shows how scientists approach problems and how they offer possible solutions.
-The illustrations are superb - quite a few have been used in this site.
+The illustrations are superb – quite a few have been used on this site.

-Hell and High Water: Global Warming--the Solution and the Politics--and What We Should Do by Joseph Romm
+Hell and High Water: Global Warming–the Solution and the Politics–and What We Should Do by Joseph Romm

 Joseph Romm is a physicist and founder and director of the Center for Energy and Climate Solutions.
 Romm presents a very sobering outlook on the consequences of failing to act on global warming.
 His book is divided into two parts.
-The first, The Science and the Future of Global Warming contains a wealth of information about how human emissions are causing global warming and the likely best-case and worse-case scenarios of action vs. inaction.
+The first, The Science and the Future of Global Warming contains a wealth of information about how human emissions are causing global warming and the likely best-case and worst-case scenarios of action vs. inaction.
 The notes that go along with this chapter are invaluable.
-The second section, The Politics and the Solution details how politics have trumped science and why this rhetoric has allowed people to believe that technology will save us so no actions to prevent climate change are required.
+The second section, The Politics, and the Solution details how politics have trumped science and why this rhetoric has allowed people to believe that technology will save us so no actions to prevent climate change are required.

 Climate Cover-Up: The Crusade to Deny Global Warming by James Hoggan

-A real eye-opener for those that wonder why the overwhelming scientific consensus about anthropogenic global warming is not reaching the general public.
-There has been and still is a well-orchestrated campaign by the fossil fuel industry to deliberately confuse the general public with misleading statements and publications presented by the few scientists that are "on the take" from this industry.
+This a real eye-opener for those that wonder why the overwhelming scientific consensus about anthropogenic global warming is not reaching the general public.
+There has been and still is a well-orchestrated campaign by the fossil fuel industry to deliberately confuse the general public with misleading statements and publications presented by the few scientists that are “on the take” from this industry.
 Hoggan, who founded DeSmogBlog.com, exposes the individuals and the organizations behind the global warming cover-up.
-You will be saddened and likely outraged at how the misinformation lobby is willing to sacrifice our children's future to save a few dollars today.
+You will be saddened and likely outraged at how the misinformation lobby is willing to sacrifice our children’s future to save a few dollars today.

 Climate Wars: How Peak Oil and the Climate Crisis Will Change Canada (and Our Lives) by Gwynne Dyer

 Climate Wars is a bit different from the other climate change books you may have read.
-This book's central theme is that dwindling resources, water shortages, and droughts/floods caused by global warming are setting up the possibility of regional and perhaps global wars as the haves and the have nots are further separated.
-Increased immigration due to expanding regions of drought will heighten political tensions between Mexico, the US and Canada, and will pit southern Europe vs. northern Europe, thus destabilizing the EU.
+This book’s central theme is that dwindling resources, water shortages, and droughts/floods caused by global warming are setting up the possibility of regional and perhaps global wars as the haves and the have-nots are further separated.
+Increased immigration due to expanding regions of drought will heighten political tensions between Mexico, the US, and Canada, and will pit southern Europe vs. northern Europe, thus destabilizing the EU.
 As glaciers recede and drought increases, will countries such as India divert waterways that now run into Pakistan?
 Will Pakistan use its nukes to secure water for its starving people?
-Most compelling is Dwyer's research that shows military planners from many countries are already worried that climate change will lead to increased terrorism and wars as we move toward 2100.
-Wars will have the effect of slowing progress on the climate change mitigation that will be required to solve the problems that created these wars in the first place - a vicious cycle for sure.
-Although Dwyer presents the worst-case scenarios for many examples in this book, it becomes clear to the reader that climate change isn't just about global temperatures - it may be about global war.
+Most compelling is Dwyer’s research that shows military planners from many countries are already worried that climate change will lead to increased terrorism and wars as we move toward 2100.
+Wars will have the effect of slowing progress on the climate change mitigation that will be required to solve the problems that created these wars in the first place – a vicious cycle for sure.
+Although Dwyer presents the worst-case scenarios for many examples in this book, it becomes clear to the reader that climate change isn’t just about global temperatures – it may be about global war.

 Noise: Lies, Damned Lies, and Denial of Global Warming by Grant Foster